zircleUI/github-trending-plus/README.md

 - Shows only coding languages with trending results.
 - Most popular languages tracked.
 - No login required.

+## Status: 🌱 Alpha
+Many things could change before reach beta status.
+If you want to try it just clone this repo.

 ## Credits
 This project is based on this awesome API https://github.com/huchenme/github-trending-api